mhetacc/RuntimesConcurrencyDistribution/misc/technology.md

 ## Ease of Use
 There are three main programming languages that have emerged after careful consideration: Python, Javascript and C++. \
-For them to work with this project they should provide (or someone else should provide) a way to implement Raft's basic concepts (ie RPCs).Bonus points if they also have libraries to easly implement a simple GUI, allowing us to skip using a game engine entirely.
+For them to work with this project they should provide (or someone else should provide) a way to implement Raft's basic concepts (ie RPCs).Bonus points if they also have libraries to easily implement a simple GUI, allowing us to skip using a game engine entirely.

 *Oss: better to read [gRPC section](#grpc) first*